-Police on Monday were asking the public to help them find a man who forcibly touched a woman in a Bronx apartment building lobby this past weekend.
+Police on Friday were asking the public to help them find a suspect who allegedly groped two women in southern Brooklyn.

 Bratton: NYPD Following Developments In UK ‘Closely’ After Britain Raises Terror Threat Level To Severe